Heritage Sites of Hawaii

 Heritage Sites of Hawaii are special places located throughout the islands that provide significant historical, cultural and environmental contributions to the understanding and enjoyment of Hawaii.
 Whether it’s a unique natural wonder; a National Historical Site, Park or Monument; or a sacred place that encapsulates Native Hawaiian customs, beliefs and practices; these are the sites that are “must see” destinations on your next visit to Hawaii.

-Kilauea Lighthouse: This 52-foot lighthouse features amazing views from Kauai’s northernmost tip.
+Daniel K. Inouye Kilauea Point Lighthouse: This 52-foot lighthouse features amazing views from Kauai’s northernmost tip.
 This is also a National Wildlife Refuge.

 Waimea Canyon State Park: Stretching 14-miles long on Kauai’s west side, this geological wonder is nicknamed “The Grand Canyon of the Pacific.”